-This will enable the Commission to better understand the nature of the consultation undertaken by PoMC, as well as the associated outcomes.
-This information will supplement the service quality and complaints handling aspects of the proposed new framework.
-In so doing, it should contribute to the Commission's understanding of how PoMC interacts with port customers/users and in a general sense provide context for the Commission's assessment of market power issues during the next regulatory period.
+The Commission does not intend this proposed annual reporting mechanism to impose an onerous regulatory burden on PoMC.
+The Commission understands that PoMC currently collect and report this information internally.
+This recommendation will enable the Commission to better understand the nature of the consultation undertaken by PoMC, as well as the associated outcomes.
+This information will supplement the service quality and complaints notification aspects of the proposed new framework.
+This should contribute to the Commission's understanding of how PoMC interacts with port customers/users and provide information and context for the Commission's assessment of market power issues during the next regulatory period.